WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ![](figures/05_directories.png)

-- Therefore, if there is a file called *genome.seq* in the dna directory its location or full pathname can be expressed as */nfs/dna/genome.seq*.
+- Therefore, if there is a file called *genome.fasta* in the dna directory its location or full pathname can be expressed as */nfs/dna/genome.fasta*.

 ---
 <br>